HomeArticlesHow to Build an Emergency Fund on Low Income

 The full debt payoff system → shows exactly how the $1,000 buffer fits into the complete sequence — specifically why it comes before any extra debt payment in the priority order, and how to transition from saving to attacking debt once the buffer is in place.

 Start with $1,000.
 For a household earning under $35,000 annually, a three-month emergency fund is a multi-year goal best reached through intermediate milestones.
-The $1,000 first target covers the most common single unexpected expenses while being achievable within three to six months at modest weekly savings amounts.
+The $1,000 first target covers the most common single unexpected expenses while still being achievable within three to six months at modest weekly savings amounts.

 Build the $1,000 emergency fund first — then redirect that savings amount to extra debt payments.
 Without the buffer, every unexpected expense sends you back to the credit card, undoing weeks or months of payoff progress.
 The $1,000 buffer is what keeps the debt elimination plan running through real life.